kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

   > ![all-criteria-met](../tutorial/images/all.png)

-Bracket expressions (or character classes) offer an efficient means to specify multiple character alternatives within a single position in the regex pattern.
-They are commonly employed in regex patterns to define character sets, enforce specific input data validation criteria, or match particular character types in the input string.
+Character classes provide a concise and efficient way to specify multiple alternatives within a single character position.
+They are commonly used in regex patterns for various purposes, such as data validation, text processing, and pattern matching.

-Understanding bracket expressions is paramount in crafting regex patterns that precisely match desired character sets and enforce specific validation criteria.
-They provide the necessary flexibility and precision in defining allowed characters within the pattern, thereby enhancing the effectiveness of regex-based solutions across diverse applications.
+Understanding character classes is essential for defining specific character sets within a regex pattern, such as matching letters **`[A-Za-z]`**, digits **`\d`**, or predefined special characters **`@$!%*?&`**.
+They provide a flexible way to define the allowed characters within a pattern, contributing to the versatility and effectiveness of regex-based solutions.

 ### Quantifiers
 Quantifiers are meta-characters in regex that specify the number of instances of the preceding element allowed in a match.
 They control the repetition of characters, groups, or character classes in the regex pattern.